 Please see additional language related to the role of the service coordinator in Section VIII, C.

-Specialty Service Provider (SSP)—A professional who is specifically trained and/or certified by the Massachusetts Department of Public Health in working with infants or toddlers with low-incidence conditions and their families.
+Specialty Service Provider (SSP)— A clinician with specialized skills or knowledge to work with infants or toddlers with low incidence conditions (Autism Spectrum Disorder (ASD), Blindness/Vision Loss, Deaf and Hard of Hearing) and their families.

-specialty services—Specialty Services are provided to infants and toddlers with low-incidence conditions by a certified Specialty Service Provider with special skills or knowledge.
+specialty services—Specialty Services are available for children enrolled in EI programs who have been diagnosed with low incidence conditions.

 State Education Agency (SEA)—as used in these standards, the State Education Agency is the Department of Elementary and Secondary Education.